LucasDesport/tiam-fr/docs/emissions/index.md

 ## Process CO<sub>2</sub> emissions

-Process CO<sub>2</sub> emissions due to limestone calcination occuring the cement process are détailed in Table 2 of the section dedicated to [cement](../../docs/energy-sectors/industry/cement/index.md).
+Process CO<sub>2</sub> emissions due to limestone calcination occuring the cement process are detailed in Table 2 of the section dedicated to [cement](../../docs/energy-sectors/industry/cement/index.md).

+Process CO<sub>2</sub> emissions due to the oxidation of carbon occuring in steel manufacturing processes are detailed in Appendix 1 of the section dedicated to [iron & steel](../../docs/energy-sectors/industry/iron-steel/index.md).

 ## Agricultural emissions